elunna/nerfhack-changelog/README.md

 ### Barbarian
 * Barbarians start with a little more food (SLASH'EM).
 * Barbs can new become skilled in riding and shields.
+* Barbs can reach Master skill in axe
+* Barbarians always start with the plain axe and a mid-tier weapon.
 * Barbarians get a **blood rage bonus** for low health.
   * Only occurs when barbarians reach level 4 and higher.
   * When under 40% of their max HP, they get a damage bonus that scales with their level.